 Oh, you want to see these in operation – I made a video and near the end of this short video where I talk about other stuff in the postbag… and here is the cheapest price I could find – including postage (well, the postage is free) 0.767 pence each… so many possibilities…

-And - as it happens (see comments) as we look through the adverts it turns out there is a similar (though the chip appears different) non-backlit version which is a lot cheaper.
+HOWEVER - as we look through the adverts it turns out there is a similar non-backlit version which is a lot cheaper.
 Do your own backlight?
 Edge lighting?
 Check this AliExpress link out..
 Worth a play?
-I've ordered 20 - will let you know in a matter of weeks!